Senicccc/MyFinancial-Personal-Finance-Tracker/README.md

 2. Extract the ZIP file to your desired directory.
 3. Import the database:
 4. Download and install **NetBeans IDE** (if not already installed).
 5. Install the **JCalendar 1.4** (https://toedter.com/jcalendar/) library in NetBeans to manage date-related functionality.
-Place the folder as the same level as src, nb
-6. project and build folders.
+Place the folder as the same level as src, nbproject and build folders.
-7. Open the project in **NetBeans**.
+6. Open the project in **NetBeans**.
-8. Run the application from **NetBeans**.
+7. Run the application from **NetBeans**.

 ## Notes:
 - This application is in Indonesian language.